Bio Strip Stripper® From Seal 'n Lock

 - VOC compliant per EPA, AQMD, and CARB regulations

 All Seal ‘n Lock products are made of the most environmentally-friendly products available, and offer excellent weatherability, UV protection, and help prevent algae and mold.
 All of our cleaning and sealing products and specialty coatings are VOC compliant in all 50 states, and exceeds all hardscape product manufacturers minimum standards guidelines.

-Because these products are bio-solvent blends they strip differently from industry standard strippers like methylene chloride or NMP.
+Because these products are bio-solvent blends they strip differently from industry standard strippers and paver sealer removers and like methylene chloride or NMP.
 Bio-strippers need time to work as the stripping mechanism is different from petroleum-based solvents.
-Bio-solvents penetrate paints and coatings and work by breaking the bond between the coating and the substrate, whereas petroleum-based solvents work by dissolving coatings.
+Bio-solvents penetrate paints, sealers and coatings and work by breaking the bond between the coating and the substrate, whereas petroleum-based solvents work by dissolving coatings.
 As a result, it is important to give the bio-stripper time to work.
 For 2 part urethane/epoxies and/or thicker coatings, we recommend 2 Mils stripping to substrate followed by covering the area with plastic cover for 12 hours and then pressure washing the stripper from the surface.
 We believe in letting the chemicals do the work.

 Apply 1 – 2 mils of stripper to substrate.
 Allow sufficient time to lift paint.
 Remove with a plastic paint scraper.
 Typically a dwell time of 45 to 60 minutes is sufficient for a waterborne 2 part urethane’s and other coatings.
 Dwell times needed to remove coatings are dependent on the coating thickness, type, and age as well as the porosity of the surface.
 A second stripper application may be necessary.